sqmasep/wealthy-presence/README.md

 # Wealthy Presence

-[🔄] This is still work in progress dont blame my readme
+[🔄] This is still work in progress

 This is heavily based on [xKawu's Rich Presence +](https://github.com/xkawu/rich-presence-plus)

+Wealthy Presence is a Discord Rich Presence client that allows you to display custom data in your presence.
+It's based on [Rich Presence +](https://github.com/xkawu/rich-presence-plus), but with a lot of improvements and cool features.
+It's also written in TypeScript, which means it's more type-safe and more readable.
+It's also more flexible, you can now use functions to generate your data, which means you can use loops, fetch, database calls, etc. The main goal is to be less limited and more creative, while offering a better DX (Developer Experience) and a better UX (User Experience)

 ## How to run it?

+Assuming you already have `git`, `node`, and `npm` installed in your machine, you can follow these steps:

+First, run `git clone https://github.com/sqmasep/wealthy-presence` to clone the repository

+Then, run `npm install` to install the dependencies

-Please create a presets.ts in the root of the project, and export a `const` named `presets` with the following type:
+Then, please create a `presets.ts` file at the root of the project (at the same location of that README.md), and export a `const` named `presets` with the following type:

 ```ts
 import { Preset } from "./src/types";